Blog

 The alarming number of denied reimbursement claims necessitates a detailed analysis of the flaws that lead to claims being denied or rejected:

-1. Missed information: Because the coding process directly impacts a healthcare organization’s revenue, accuracy is critical.
-Coders must extract pertinent data from medical reports and assign precise diagnosis and treatment codes to each clinical identifier.
+1. Missed information: Because the medical coding process directly impacts a healthcare organization’s revenue, accuracy is critical.
+Medical coders must extract pertinent data from medical reports and assign precise diagnosis and treatment codes to each clinical identifier.
 However, the accuracy of the codes is dependent on the healthcare provider’s documentation.
 Errors and incomplete information in the documentation are a severe threat to hospitals, especially with physicians dealing with such a heavy workload.
 The coding problem is made worse by incomplete information.

 2. Under- and over-coding: Under-coding is the practice of registering codes for treatments or diagnoses that are less expensive.
 As a result, hospitals suffer in the long run from lower reimbursement and claims that are frequently denied.
 In 2016, under-coded claims cost U.S. hospitals and healthcare institutions $1.2 million.
 On the other hand, over-coding or upcoding violations involve assigning more expensive diagnosis and treatment codes in exchange for higher billing values.
 Both actions are considered medical fraud, and they could result in hefty fines and legal issues.

-3. Unbundling: Unbundling codes is another fraudulent practice.
+3. Unbundling: Unbundling medical codes is another fraudulent practice.
 This type of false reporting involves the use of different codes for procedures that belong to the same code category.
 This, like over-coding, results in a higher billing value and is regarded as medical malpractice.

 Billing errors, missing information, and inadequate patient coverage have all increased due to the increasing complexity of coding guidelines.
 It has impacted operations, data analysis, reporting, and IT systems that rely on diagnostic and procedural data.
 Employees who aren’t up to date on the latest changes are more likely to create incorrect documentation due to poor coding practices.